srdja/cc-doc-slate/source/includes/_array.md

 ```

-Adding elements to an array can be done via `array_add`.
-Which appends the new element to the end of the Array, making it the element with the highest index.
+Adding elements to an array can be done via `array_add` which appends the new element to the end of the Array, making it the element with the highest index.
 This function returns a status code to indicate success or failure.

 ### Function